 Alfie Gill

-Alfie was treated on the NHS and still receives some NHS treatment.
-His parents however were happy to try private health care to see if it could help Alfie further, and help him it did!
+Alfie was treated on the NHS and still received some NHS treatment after PSP became involved.
+His parents however were happy to try private health care to see if it could help Alfie further, and help him it did !

-Part of Alfie’s treatment is a Botulinum Toxin injection every twelve weeks, complimented with physio sessions twice a week.
+Part of Alfie’s treatment was a Botulinum Toxin injection every twelve weeks, complimented with physio sessions twice a week.
 Before these treatments Alfie would twist his body and arch his back uncomfortably in his chair.
-Since the treatment he is able to sit in a more settled way, his mum really appreciates the difference this has made to his quality of life:
+After treatment he was able to sit in a more settled way, his mum really appreciated the difference this made to his quality of life:

 “Alfie is just so much more at ease now and he loves the PSP team they have developed a really special relationship which is great to see.”

-Alfie has been working with PSP for over two years now and the improvement in his heath is clear to see.
+Alfie worked with PSP for over several years and the improvement in his heath was clear to see.
 Alfie was prone to chest infections which would often lead to hospital stays.
-These have become much less as a result of the chest physiotherapy he receives.
+These became much less as a result of the chest physiotherapy he received.

-Alfie’s parents are now able to deliver this physiotherapy thanks to the training they received from PSP.
-Fewer hospital visits is great news for Alfie and for the rest of the family including his older brother and younger sister.
+Alfie’s parents were taught to deliver his physiotherapy thanks to the training they received from PSP.
+Fewer hospital visits was great news for Alfie and for the rest of the family including his older brother and younger sister.

-Alfie continues to receive ongoing neurological assessments and neurological and respiratory physiotherapy from PSP.
-The basis for these treatment sessions have been to maintain and improve joint alignment and muscle length, increase engagement within play and sensory activities and reduce respiratory infections.
+Alfie received ongoing neurological assessments and neurological and respiratory physiotherapy from PSP.
+The basis for these treatment sessions were to maintain and improve joint alignment and muscle length, increase engagement within play and sensory activities and reduce respiratory infections.

-Alongside physiotherapy, Alfie has also been provided with a DMO lycra suit to be worn on a daily basis.
+Alongside physiotherapy, Alfie also was provided with a DMO lycra suit to be worn on a daily basis.

 Back to Case Studies